Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 The aggregated engagement value on a given node before exiting.
 Only nodes where exits occurred have this metric.
-The difference between this metric and the [value metric](#value) is that this metric doesn't take into account engagement value of the descendant nodes.
+The difference between this and the [value metric](#value) is that the exit value metric doesn't take into account engagement value of the descendant nodes.

 ### Exit value per visit metric {#exit-value-per-visit}
 The aggregated [engagement value](#value) divided by [visits](#visits) on a given [exit node](#exit-node).
 Only nodes